zkochan/passport-local-mongoose/README.md

 Make sure that you have a mongoose connected to mongodb and you're done.

 #### Simplified Passport/Passport-Local Configuration
-Starting with version 0.2.1 passport-local-mongoose adds a helper method `createStrategy` as static method to your schema.
+Starting with version 0.2.1 passport-email adds a helper method `createStrategy` as static method to your schema.
 The `createStrategy` is responsible to setup passport-local `LocalStrategy` with the correct options.

     var User = require('./models/user');